-Gap coverage may not be at the top of your mind when purchasing a car and obtaining insurance, as it is not a standard coverage included in car insurance policies.
-However, gap coverage may be an inexpensive way to assure you do not lose a great deal out of pocket in the event your vehicle is damaged beyond repair.
+Gap coverage may not be at the top of your mind when purchasing a car and obtaining insurance.
+However, gap coverage may be an inexpensive way to avoid paying your remaining loan balance out of pocket in the event your vehicle is damaged beyond repair.
 It is important to understand how gap coverage works before deciding if it might be beneficial for you.

 When do you use gap insurance?

-For example, if your car is destroyed in your driveway by a falling tree during a storm, and you are paid an actual cash value of $10,000 by your insurer, you would still be in financial trouble if you owed $15,000 on the loan.
-Gap coverage, in this instance, would pay the $5,000 difference to the lender to satisfy the loan.
+Let’s say your car is destroyed in an accident, and you are paid an ACV of $10,000 by your insurer.
+You could still be in financial trouble if you owe $15,000 on your loan.
+Gap coverage, in this instance, could help with the $5,000 difference.

 Gap insurance vs other coverages

-Although it can potentially be more expensive, gap coverage can also be bought directly from a dealer, or the lender who financed the purchase of the vehicle.
-Often, when the coverage is purchased from a dealer or lender, it is packaged as part of the loan — meaning you may end up paying for it as part of the loan payment.
+Gap coverage might also be available directly from the dealership or the lender who financed the vehicle; however, it can potentially be more expensive than buying it through an insurance company.
+Often, when the coverage is purchased from a dealer or lender, it is packaged as part of the loan — meaning you may end up paying interest on it.

 Gap insurance companies in Colorado

-- Allstate – Allstate offers broad gap coverages which protect both new and used vehicles and covers loan amounts up to $50,000.
+- Allstate – Allstate offers gap insurance that protects both new and used vehicles and covers loan amounts up to $50,000.
 The coverage also includes payment of deductibles below $1,000.

-- Liberty Mutual – Liberty Mutual requires that gap insurance be purchased when the vehicle is purchased.
-This insurance company only provides gap coverage to new car purchasers.
+- Liberty Mutual – Liberty Mutual requires gap insurance to be purchased when the vehicle is purchased.
+To qualify, the vehicle must be new.

-- Nationwide – Nationwide offers gap insurance but still requires the insured to pay the deductible.
+- Nationwide – Nationwide offers gap insurance but requires the insured to pay the deductible.

-- Credit Union of Colorado – If your vehicle is stolen or totaled, the credit union’s “Guaranteed Asset Protection” pays the difference between your car insurer’s payment and the outstanding loan balance.
+- Credit Union of Colorado – If your vehicle is stolen or totaled, this credit union’s gap coverage pays the difference between the insurance company’s payout and the outstanding loan balance.

 Frequently asked questions

-Gap insurance may be purchased from three sources — a car insurance company, lender or car dealer.
-In most instances, gap coverage is more expensive when it is purchased from a lender or dealership.
-It is recommended to compare these costs with a quote from your car insurance company for gap coverage if you want to ensure you are getting the best rates.
+Gap insurance may be purchased from three sources — a car insurance company, a dealership or a lender.
+In most instances, gap coverage is more expensive when it is purchased from a dealer or lender.
+Experts recommend comparing quotes to ensure you are getting the best rate.